DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-9/beyond-equalization/_index.md

 # Distortion as a mix tool

 Distortion can be a really useful tool to make sounds stick out of a mix without changing their volume.
 A good use for distortion would be to brighten a bass/synth line with not a lot of higher frequencies.
-Reaper has several built in options for us to try:
+Reaper has several built-in options for us to try:

 - Distortion
 - Distortion (Fuzz)